-Once in practice, many vets go on to study for further qualifications, such as the RCVS certificates and diplomas.
+Once in practice, you can go on to study for further qualifications, such as the RCVS certificates and diplomas.

 There may be opportunities to become an Official Vet (OV).
-An OV is authorised by the The Animal and Plant Health Agency (APHA).
+An OV is authorised by the Animal and Plant Health Agency (APHA) and helps to control the export trade of animals across borders.
 Being awarded OV status means you are qualified to test for diseases such as tuberculosis (TB), carry out market inspections and be involved in the exportation of animals and animal products.

-Once working, there are opportunities for vets to specialise in particular areas.
-They can do this either through existing practices or practices noted for expertise in a particular field, such as equine medicine, small animal surgery or dermatology.
+As a newly-qualified veterinary surgeon, you'll usually start work as an assistant before becoming fully-fledged.
+Once in post, there are opportunities to specialise, for example, in equine medicine, small animal surgery or dermatology.
 Further training is required for these specialisations, which may lead to a diploma.

-With further training, extensive professional experience and publication of articles on a chosen area, it is possible to gain RCVS Recognised Specialist Status.
+With further training, extensive professional experience and publication of articles, it's possible to gain RCVS Recognised Specialist Status.
 Recognised specialists offer consultation in their chosen field.

 You could move from practice work to working for an animal welfare society, or government service in a related field such as the licensing of veterinary medicines.

 There are also research and teaching opportunities in universities, research institutes and pharmaceutical companies.
 Common areas include animal disease cure and prevention and food safety.